john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 > Uses: attaching a loop to things, building anchors

-If we are lucky, we can use a tree as part of our anchor.
-A good tree can make a really solid anchor and much faster than usual.
+When you get lucky, you can use a tree as part of your anchor.
+A good tree can make a really solid anchor fast.
 Just toss some webbing around the trunk, and finish off with a girth hitch.
 Done.
+On rare occassion, people also use this knot to connect a sling to their rope.

 <a href="https://youtu.be/blP6BL05Q34?t=7" target="_blank">
 <img src="/assets/images/knots/girth_hitch_638px.png"